...

 Testing and Verification: Before using a 3D printed mold for injection molding, its performance must be tested and verified.
 Testing can help identify any issues with mold design or material selection and make necessary adjustments before part production begins.

-Export CAD Design Files
+How Do You Export CAD Design Files for 3D Printing?

 Once the STL file is prepared, a 3D printer can be used to produce the injection mold.
 Molds can be created through various 3D printing processes, such as Fused Deposition Modeling (FDM), Stereolithography (SLA), Selective Laser Sintering (SLS), and Digital Light Processing (DLP).
 The selection of the 3D printer and printing materials depends on factors like the complexity of the mold and the mold’s longevity.